 The President, Vice–President and 3 Executive Members will be elected in one year and the Treasurer, and 3 Executive Members will be elected the following year.

-Each member of the Executive may serve for a term of two years before becoming eligible for re-election.
+Each elected member of the Executive may serve for a term of two years before becoming eligible for re-election.

-Retiring executive members are eligible for re-election, with the exception of the President, who cannot be re-elected for more than two terms consecutively in that role.
-The term of office of each elected Member of the Executive shall commence at the conclusion of the meeting at which the Executive Member is elected.
+Retiring Executive Officers and Executive Members are eligible for re-election, with the exception of the President, who cannot be re-elected for more than two terms consecutively in that role.
+The term of office of each elected Member of the Executive shall commence at the conclusion of the Meeting at which the Executive Officer or Executive Member is elected.

-If a Member of the Executive is:
+If a Member of the Executive:

-(i) unable or fails to perform his or her duties satisfactorily or
+(i) is unable or fails to perform their duties satisfactorily or

 (ii) acts in a way which is contrary to the objectives of the Association or

-by his or her actions brings the Association into disrepute,
+by their action brings the Association into disrepute,

 the Executive may declare the position vacant.

-The Executive Officer shall notify in writing the Member of the Executive concerned at least 7 days before such consideration.
+The Secretariat shall notify in writing the Member of the Executive concerned at least 7 days before such consideration.
 The notification shall include the reasons for the consideration and advice as to the rights of the Member pursuant to this clause.

-The Member concerned shall be given a full and fair opportunity to present her/his case before any resolution is made to terminate membership of the Executive.
+The Member concerned shall be given a full and fair opportunity to present their case before any resolution is made to terminate membership of the Executive.

 The Member of the Executive shall have the right to appeal the decision of the Executive.
 The appeal shall be made in writing in accordance with the relevant By-law.